knative/serving/docs/spec/errors.md

 ## Revision not found by Route

-If a Revision is referenced in the Route's `spec.rollout.traffic`, the corresponding entry in the `status.traffic` list will be set to the name "Not found", and the `TrafficDropped` condition would be marked as True, with a reason of `RevisionMissing`.
+If a Revision is referenced in the Route's `spec.rollout.traffic`, the corresponding entry in the `status.traffic` list will be set to "Not found", and the `TrafficDropped` condition will be marked as True, with a reason of `RevisionMissing`.

 ```http